Parameterization

 The code above shows the use of concrete types (that is, the parameters are all

-ability to define parametric algorithms and types (code that uses the parameter
+to define parameterized algorithms and types (code that uses the parameter

 values).
-For example, here's how to define a parametric algorithm with SIMD
+For example, here's how to define a parameterized algorithm with

 return 1 / sqrt(x)